-Home > Partner Resources > For New Home Industry Professionals > ENERGY STAR Certified Multifamily High Rise Buildings > Certification Process
+Home > Partner Resources > For New Home Construction Professionals > ENERGY STAR Multifamily High Rise Program (New Construction) > Certification Process

 The graphic below illustrates the process that mid and high rise multifamily buildings follow to earn the ENERGY STAR.
 Click each step below for more details about the certification process.